 Durability wise, there are some questions hanging over the GM7X.
-It doesn’t seem to hold up quite as well as the others.
-It’s therefore not recommended for players who play exclusively outdoors.
+The cover doesn’t seem to hold up quite as well as the others when played on rougher surfaces.
+It’s therefore not recommended for players who primarily play outside.

 We definitely recommend trying out the Molten GM7X if you get the chance.
 Some people love its unique design and feel, others aren’t so fond.

 - UA GRIPSKIN Composite for Ultimate Grip and Feel

 - 80% Nylon Windings for Shape Retention

 - 100% Butyl Bladder for Maximum Air Retention

 - For optimal performance, additional inflation may be required.
 Ball pump not included.